bdecon/US-chartbook/README.md

 Brian Dew, @bd_econ

-November 20, 2023
+May 17, 2025

 ----

 ## Notes

-The chartbook is a PDF document that I've put together to help analyze the US economy.
-The goal is to bridge the gap between data resources like FRED and professional analysis such as the Article IV report.
+The US chartbook is a set of notes describing social and economic developments in the US since 1989.
+The goal is to strike a balance between data resources like FRED and professional analysis such as the IMF Article IV report.
 The chartbook is more-curated than FRED and has structure, descriptive text, and adds some context and analysis.
-At the same time, the chartbook intends to be more detailed, stable, and up to date than the Article IV.
+At the same time, the chartbook intends to be more detailed, stable, and up to date than the US Article IV report.

-Importantly, the chartbook is open source, so people are welcome to use the source code for their own projects or suggest edits.
-If you find an error, and I'm sure there are many, please let me know.
+Importantly, the chartbook is open source, so people are welcome to use it for their own projects or suggest edits.
+If you find an error, and I'm sure there are many, please let me know by e-mail or by creating an issue on GitHub.

-The chartbook is currently in its first official release verson, 0.1.
+The chartbook is currently in release verson, 0.1.5.
 I hope other people find it useful.

 ## To Do